 WebRTC Hybrid Application.
 Strong and Weak Sides

 It may seem like a hybrid app is a low-cost alternative to the native app.
 It runs slower, can’t use all features that a mobile device provides and is a simple HTML5 app that pretends to be a native one.
 But the list of hybrid app examples speaks for itself.
-Evernote, Apple Store, Gmail, Uber and many others are hybrid mobile apps.
-Most likely you have some experience with one of these apps.
+Evernote, Apple Store, Gmail, Uber, and many others are hybrid mobile apps.
+Most likely, you have some experience with one of these apps.
 And it is barely possible that you have encountered some significant lags or errors.
-What we’re trying to say is that high performance is not an indispensable requirement for some types of apps.
+What we’re trying to say is that high performance is not an essential requirement for some types of apps.

-In the case of WebRTC, the access to specific hardware features is not required as well.
+In the case of WebRTC, access to specific hardware features is not required as well.
 So, in most cases, a user won’t even notice any difference between a native and a hybrid WebRTC app.

 In general, when we have to choose between a native and a hybrid application, everything looks pretty easy.
-Choose native app if you’re goal is high performance, but be prepared to spend some extra time and resources for creating code exclusively for each target platform.
+Choose native app if you’re a goal is high performance, but be prepared to spend some extra time and resources for creating code exclusively for each target platform.
 A hybrid development approach is a compromise solution that allows significantly reduce development costs in the case if your application doesn’t require cutting-edge performance.

 But in the case of WebRTC apps, some of the above arguments become irrelevant.
 Such apps don’t require advanced performance.
 Access to the hardware possibilities provided by the hybrid apps is quite enough for creating full-featured solutions.
 However, if we use WebRTC as a core technology, there’s something you should remember about.
 WebRTC was not supported by Apple until recently.
 The company has announced that WebRTC support will be added in its Safari browser version 11.
 At the time it’s not clear which particular features will be implemented, but you can visit the website named “Is WebRTC ready yet?” to check the current state of affairs.
 At the time of writing this article, according to the App Store statistics, 14% of users still use outdated OS versions.
 It’s hard to predict how these indicators will change in the future.
 But if there’s a significant proportion of iOS users among your target audience, you better be sure that they use Safari version 11 or newer if you plan to develop a native WebRTC app.